Mary Catherine Lamb: Buckman house

-The Buckman house offered visitors a whimsical, arresting array of quirky collections.
-Dozens of sock monkeys lined the window seat of her bedroom.
+The Buckman house were known to offered visitors a whimsical, arresting array of quirky collections.
+Dozens of sock monkeys used to lined the window seat of her bedroom.
 The bathroom walls displayed assorted paint-by-number pictures.
 Bright cotton handkerchiefs were pinned high on a wall like colorful little flags.
 Women's gloves, no two alike, made a valance across the bedroom window.
 Chinese checkerboards covered one wall.
 A small, serene figure of The Virgin of Guadalupe presided over the living room, guarded by a ring of plastic cootie toys.
 Elsewhere, other religious statuettes, holy cards, paintings and prayer books were arranged in abundance, a collection that, like her quilts, "both honors and affectionately skewers my Catholic upbringing," she said.
 Spread throughout the house were many vignettes, seemingly-disparate objects juxtaposed, underscoring both their uniqueness and common spirit.
 The third floor was her studio space, shelves and drawers housing hundreds of pieces of vintage fabric and other oddments, raw material for the quilts she pieced with a vintage Singer sewing machine.

 On the steps leading up from the sidewalk, painted wooden crutches served as balustrades, and brightly hued bowling balls defined the periphery of the front porch.
 Lavishly illustrated articles about the house appeared in regional newspapers, including the Oregonian, the Portland Tribune, and at least one national magazine, including Budget Living.